gongwolf/ICDE2019_CSQ/readme.md

 ```
 usage: java -jar constrainSkylineQuery.jar
 Run the code of the constrain skyline path query :
+ -c,--city <arg>                 the city name (NY, LA and SF) of the
+                                 real-world dataset.
  -d,--distance_threshold <arg>   distance threshold that is used in the
                                  approximation methods, the default value
                                  is '30'.